-Notwithstanding the provisions of Article VIII hereof - the LESSEE shall indemnify and save harmless the LESSOR from any and all manner of actions, causes of action, suits, damages, loss, costs, claims and demands of any nature whatsoever relating to and arising during the TERM out of:
+Notwithstanding the provisions of section 8.06 hereof, the LESSEE shall indemnify and save harmless the LESSOR from any and all manner of actions, causes of action, suits, damages, loss, costs, claims and domains of any nature whatsoever relating to and arising during the TERM out of:

-- (a) any injury to person or persons, including death resulting at any time therefrom, occurring in or about the SAID LANDS or the BUILDINGS; and - (b) any damage to or loss of property occasioned by the use and occupation of the SAIL LANDS or the BUILDINGS.
+- (a) any injury to person or persons, including death resulting at any time therefrom, occurring in or about the SAID LANDS or the BUILDINGS: and - (b) any damage to or loss of property occasioned by the use and occupation of the SAID LANDS or the BUILDINGS.

-PROVIDED HOWEVER, that except as otherwise provided in section 8.06 nothing contained herein shall require the LESSEE to indemnify the LESSOR against any action, causes of action, suits, claims or demands for damages arising out of the wilful or negligent acts or omizsions of the LESSOR, its servants, agents or contractors.
+PROVIDED HOWEVER, that nothing contained herein shall require the LESSEE to indemnify the LESSOR against any action, causes of action, suits, claims or depends for damages arising out of the wilful or negligent acts or omissions of the LESSOR, its servants, agents or contractors.